What happens during a balloting day at the show flat?

-And, finally, you have reached the half-way mark on your journey to getting your own property.
-You have given the cheque, submitted the Expression of Interest (EOI) forms and have identified a few potential choice units to purchase.
+And, finally, you have reached the half-way mark on your journey to getting your own new property.
+You have given the cheque, submitted the Expression of Interest (EOI) forms and have identified a few potential preferred-choice units to purchase.

 As we wait patiently for the balloting day, there is one more thing you need to be familiar with.
 You need to understand the systems that are being used by developer for buyers to select their preferred unit.

 The ballot system requires the developer to draw the ballot numbers from a ballot box.
 As each numbers are called, the buyers with their ballot numbers announced will proceed to the sales reception area to select their preferred units.